AndrewTweddle/EntelectChallenge2013/README.md

 The C# projects can be found under Source\AndrewTweddle.BattleCity

-1.AndrewTweddle.BattleCity.Core is used extensively by other modules.
+1. AndrewTweddle.BattleCity.Core is used extensively by other modules.

 2. AndrewTweddle.BattleCity.AI contains common classes for: